-- A matrix-vector product for a symmetric matrix that supports the structures discussed below. - A factorization routine and an associated solution routine for a symmetric positive definite tridiagonal matrix. - A routine that solves a lower or upper triangular system defined by a lower triangular matrix L and the upper triangular matrix $L^T$ , i.e., that upper triangular matrix is specified by transposing a lower triangular matrix.
-The matrix should not be transposed within the data structure but the appropriates should be accessed from the data structure storing L. - Routines that use the last two routines to solve the preconditioning equation $Mz_k = r_k$ on each step (see the list of preconditioners to be supported below). - Preconditioned Steepest Descent (PSD) - Preconditioned Conjugate Gradient (PCG)
+- A matrix-vector product for a symmetric matrix that supports the structures discussed below. - A factorization routine and an associated solution routine for a symmetric positive definite tridiagonal matrix. - A routine that solves a lower or upper triangular system defined by a lower triangular matrix L and the upper triangular matrix L^T , i.e., that upper triangular matrix is specified by transposing a lower triangular matrix.
+The matrix should not be transposed within the data structure but the appropriates should be accessed from the data structure storing L. - Routines that use the last two routines to solve the preconditioning equation $Mz_k = r_k$ on each step (see the list of preconditioners to be supported below). - Preconditioned Richardson's Stationary method (PRF) - Preconditioned Steepest Descent (PSD) - Preconditioned Conjugate Gradient (PCG)